The Magical Revolution of the Reincarnated Princess and the Genius Young Lady: Main supporting

-A commoner-turned-noble and Algard's love interest whom Euphie allegedly bullied, though it was really just a misunderstanding.
-It is eventually revealed she is actually a vampire who constantly gives off a charm which makes people infatuated with her, which she herself was unaware of.
-Following this, she is taken in by Anisphia so she may learn to control her abilities, which she repays by working for her as a maid.
-However, awakening to her true nature caused her blood cravings to manifest which Ilia helps alleviate by letting her suck hers, causing her to develop romantic feelings for the latter.
+A commoner-turned-noble rumored to be Algard's love interest.
+She is eventually revealed to be a vampire who unwittingly generates a charm, making people infatuated with her, and was born to a noble father and vampire mother.
+Following this revelation, she is taken in by Anisphia as a maid while learning to control her abilities.
+However, awakening to her true nature caused her to begin craving blood, which Ilia helps alleviate by letting her suck hers.
+Lainie goes on to develop romantic feelings for Ilia.